mixmastamyk/tconf/readme.rst

     >>> os.environ['PY_APPYMCAPP.MAIN.JPEG_QUALITY'] = '94'
     >>> cfg['main.jpeg_quality']
-    94
+    94  # <-- int

+As shown above,
-An environment variable matching one of our configuration values is uppercase and prefixed with
+an environment variable matching one of our configuration values is uppercase and prefixed with
 ``PY_`` and the application name.
-Both parts of the prefix are able to be modified by modifying the app_name and/or passing an
+Both parts of the prefix are able to be modified by modifying the ``app_name`` and/or passing an
 ``env_prefix='…'`` to the ``TurtleConfig`` constructor.